 Whatever situation you are in right now, how you feel and what you do is within your control.

-Mensline Australia offers telephone and online support and information service for Australian men.
 You should contact Mensline Australia if you want to connect to people who can help, or to find useful information for men and their families.
-If you have an alcohol or drug issue, see ADCA’s helpline and services directory.
+They offer telephone and online support and information service for Australian men.

 Getting help can be an important step to fixing a problem.
 Another thing you can do is to put yourself in the right state of mind to achieve a positive result.
 Here are some ideas for how to improve how you feel and act.

 Often the biggest barrier to achieving what you want is focusing too much on external things over which you have no control.
 This can leave you with feelings of being anxious, vulnerable, angry, frustrated or depressed.

 Whatever the situation, you always have tremendous personal power.
 You control what you think, which affects how you feel.
 If there are actions that will improve the situation, you can resolve to take them.
 If the situation seems hopeless, you can work on making the best of it and improving your position—bit by bit.
 By focusing on what is within your power, you will start to build positive energy.

 People meditate to promote relaxation and build internal energy or life force.
 It can also be used to improve compassion, love, patience, generosity and forgiveness.
 While meditation is not for everyone, any person can benefit by applying some of the principles.